soumenca/ImageProcessing_in_Matlab/README.md

 5.Write a program to transform a greyscale image to frequency domain by Fourier transform.
 Apply any three low-pass filters on it and transform back each of the results to spatial domain and display the result images.

 6.Write a program to transform a greyscale image to frequency domain by Fourier transform.
 Apply any three high-pass filters on it and transform back each of the results to spatial domain and display the result images.

+7.Take an RGB color image and obtain the histograms of the image separately in Hue, Saturation and Intensity channels.

+8.Take a grayscale image and map the image by applying run-length encoding technique to reduce the spatial redundancy.
+Then apply modified Huffman coding technique (column-wise) to compress the image.
+Apply reverse procedure to get back the image and display the difference image.

+9.Take a grayscale image and apply Haar transform.
+For ease in computation resize the input image by downsampling.